|Uterine Leiomyosarcoma: A Case Report|

 |Forough Forghani1, Abolfazl Mehdizadeh Kashi2, Kambiz Sadegi3,4, Mania Kaveh2,1, Mehrangiz Ghafari5|

-2Endometriosis and Gynecological Disorder research center, Iran University of Medical Science, Tehran, Iran
+2Endometriosis and Gynecological Disorders Research Center, Iran University of Medical Sciences, Tehran, Iran

-3Pain research center, Iran University of Medical Science, Tehran, Iran
+3Pain Research Center, Iran University of Medical Sciences, Tehran, Iran

-Objective: Uterine leiomyosarcoma (LMS) is a rare cancer originated from smooth muscle lining the walls of the uterus.
-LMS is known as an aggressive tumor with high mortality and morbidityrates as compared to other uterine cancers, despite the disease stage at the time of diagnosis, ).
-In most cases, LMS has been misdiagnosed as benign uterine leiomyoma following hysterectomy or myomectomy.
+Introduction: Uterine leiomyosarcoma (LMS) is a rare cancer originated from smooth muscle lining the walls of the uterus.
+LMS is known as an aggressive tumor with high mortality and morbidity rates as compared to other uterine cancers, despite the disease stage at the time of diagnosis.
+In most cases, LMS has been misdiagnosed as a benign uterine leiomyoma following hysterectomy or myomectomy.

-Conclusions: We found that the surgery is the only treatment way for LMS; however, there is a small possibility to diagnose LMS before surgery,in patient with uncertain diagnosis and suspicious ofleiomyosarcoma , analysis of LDH and LDH3 levels along withdynamicgadolinium-diethylene-triaminepenta-acetic acid (Gd-DTPA) enhanced MRIisrecommended.
+Conclusion: We found that the surgery is the only treatment for LMS; however, there is a little possibility to diagnose LMS before surgery in the patient with uncertain diagnosis and suspicious of LMS.
+Analysis of LDH and LDH3 levels along with dynamic diethylenetriaminepentaacetic acid (Gd-DTPA) enhanced, and MRI are recommended.

 Cite By, Google Scholar